Empowering autistic adults to contribute to decision-making in the corporate environment.

 What is the application and selection process?

-You will need to submit your entire application by the 25th of August 2019.
 There are three parts to the application:

 - Part A will ask you questions about who you are and some of your experience